 Dr. Bravo received her M.D. from Duke University in 1990.
 She completed her residencies in internal medicine and dermatology and her fellowship training in dermatopathology at Johns Hopkins Hospital.
 She has been on the full time teaching faculty at Johns Hopkins Hospital and has been an associate at BDL since 1998.
-Dr. Bravo has worked at BDL for almost 20 years and has recently been appointed the Director of the Lab.
+Dr. Bravo has worked at BDL for over 20 years and has recently been appointed Managing Director of the Lab.
 Dr. Bravo has a special interest in medical dermatology, connective tissue diseases, and melanocytic lesions.

 Dr. Krivda received his M.D. degree from the Uniformed Services University of the Health Sciences in 1989.
 He completed his dermatology residency at Walter Reed in 1995 and his dermatopathology fellowship at the Armed Forces Institute of Pathology (AFIP) in1998.
 Prior to joining BDL, he was on the full time teaching faculty at the Walter Reed National Military Medical Center from 1998 – 2012, where he was Director of Dermatopathology, Chief of the Dermatology Service, and Chief Dermatology Consultant to the White House and US Congress.
 He has a special interest in inflammatory skin disease and melanocytic neoplasms.